 Are you ready for the holidays?
 We don’t mean “have you bought all your presents.”
 The question is, have you done your financial planning for the holidays?

 - Decide how to save.
 Opening a savings account and storing money away from each paycheck is straightforward, but that may not be enough.
 It’s time to get creative!
 Do you have unwanted possessions you can sell via social media to raise some extra cash?
 Can you work overtime, start a side gig, or take a part-time weekend job for a few months?
-Can you use frequent traveler points to reduce travel costs, or even cash them in for gifts?
+Can you use frequent traveler points to reduce travel costs or even cash them in for gifts?
 Can family members chip in on a big gift, lessening the cost for each person?
-Or, can you replace buying new things with making something handmade – DIY gifts may not be glamorous, but they can be more meaningful with that personal touch.
+Or, can you replace buying new things with making something handmade – DIY gifts may not be as glamorous, but they can be more meaningful with that personal touch.

 - Consider giving the gift of time.
 Instead of giving out items, think about how valuable it is to spend time with your loved ones.
-Maybe instead of new clothes or toys, you pledge to cook dinner for a family member once a month in 2019.
+Maybe instead of new clothes or toys, you pledge to cook dinner for a family member once a month in the coming year.
 Or maybe you invite your friend over for an at-home movie marathon instead of splurging on tickets and popcorn for a night out (peanut m&ms at Walgreens are definitely cheaper than the theater!).

 - Plan for next year.
 Now it’s time to get a jump on next year.
 The earlier you start saving, the less you’ll have to save each paycheck and the easier it will be to accumulate the funds that you’ll need.